Hamina-class missile boat: History

-MLU (Mid-Life Update)
+In late 2024 Finnish Navy published plans to contribute one FAC to the SNMG1 for up to one month.
+It was later announced in January 2025 that FNS Pori of the Hamina-class would be part of the Standing NATO Maritime Group 1 task force, during which time SNMG1 would be conducting operations for securing underwater infrastructure in the Baltic Sea.

+Mid-life update

 Modernization of the four Hamina-class ships began in 2018 and was completed in April 2022, The MLU programme will enable the Haminas to continue their service into the mid 2030's.

 The main gun armament is being changed from 57mm to 40mm in order to save weight.
 The vessels were already at maximum weight and in order to introduce torpedoes this had to be changed.

 Design

 The vessel's hull is constructed of aluminum and the superstructures are constructed of reinforced carbon fiber composite.
-The vessels have a very low displacement and are very maneuverable.
+The vessels have a very low displacement and are very manoeuverable.
 They are equipped with water jets instead of propellers, which allow them to operate in very shallow waters and accelerate, slow down and turn in unconventional ways.

 The Hamina class are very potent vessels, boasting surveillance and firepower capacities which are usually found in ships twice the size.

 Stealth technology

-The Hamina class has been designed and constructed as stealth ships with minimal magnetic, heat and radar signatures.
+The Hamina class have been designed and constructed as stealth ships, with minimal magnetic, heat, and radar signatures.

 The shape of the vessel has been designed to reduce radar signature.
-Metal parts have been covered with radar absorbent material, and the composite parts have radar absorbent material embedded in the structure.
+Metal parts have been covered with radar absorbent material, and the composite parts have radar absorbent material embedded in their structure.
 Radar transparent materials have been used where applicable.

 Unlike glass fiber, carbon fiber blocks radio waves.
-This protects ship's electronics against electromagnetic pulse.
-In addition, it stops any radio frequency signals generated by ships electronic devices escaping outside.
+This protects the ship's electronics against electromagnetic pulse.
+In addition, it stops any radio frequency signals generated by the ship's electronic devices from escaping outside.
 Except for the bridge, the vessel has no windows that would allow the signals to escape.

 The vessel contains hardly any steel parts, thus generating very low magnetic field.
 The remaining magnetic field is actively canceled with electromagnets.

-Exhaust gases can be directed underwater to minimize thermal signature, or up in the air to minimize sound in submarines direction.
+Exhaust gases can be directed underwater to minimize the thermal signature, or up in the air to minimize the underwater acoustic signature.
 50 nozzles around the decks and upper structures can be used to spray seawater on the vessel to cool it.
 In addition, the nozzles can be used to clean the ship after chemical attack or radioactive fall-out.